dumbdevss/movement-tutorial/nft_marketplace/developing_smart_contract.md

 }
 ```

-**Implementation details:**
+**Why we need the NFT structure**: It centralizes all data for an NFT, enabling the marketplace to manage its state and interactions.
+Storing NFTs in a vector allows iteration for listing or filtering.

+**Why these fields and abilities**:

-- `id`: Unique identifier for the NFT
+- `id`: Unique identifier for tracking within the marketplace.
-- `owner`: Current owner's address
-- `creator`: Original creator's address
+- `owner` and `creator`: Track ownership and origin for access control and provenance.
-- `created_at`: Timestamp of creation
+- `created_at`: Records creation time for auditing.
-- `category`: Category of the NFT
-- `collection_name`: Name of the collection it belongs to
-- `name`: Name of the NFT
-- `description`: Description of the NFT
-- `uri`: URI for NFT metadata
+- `category`, `collection_name`, `name`, `description`, `uri`: Store metadata for user display and organization.
-- `price`: Current price if for sale
-- `for_sale`: Whether the NFT is listed for sale
-- `sale_type`: Type of sale (instant or auction)
+- `price`, `for_sale`, `sale_type`, `auction`: Manage sale status and type (instant or auction).
-- `auction`: Optional auction details
-- `token`: Reference to the underlying token object
+- `token`: Links to the Aptos token object for ecosystem compatibility.
+- **Abilities**: `store` enables global storage, `key` ensures unique identification for resource management.

 ## TODO 7: Define the History Data Structure

-The History structure tracks ownership transfers:
+The `History` structure tracks ownership transfers:

 ```move
 struct History has store, drop, copy {